Spain Top Green Buildings | By Architects & Authors 2026

 • Vertical gardens in Barcelona enhance aesthetics and provide environmental benefits such as improved air quality.

-• Barcelona and other cities in Spain have numerous examples of sustainable architecture, including wooden construction and LEED-certified community centers.
+• Barcelona and other cities in Spain have numerous examples of sustainable architecture, including wooden construction and LEED-certified community centres.

 LEED and Green Building Certification